hbctraining/versioning_data_scripts/01_Intro_to_versioning.md

 <img src="img/versions.png" width="400" align="center">

-If there aren't conflicts (i.e updates to the same line), the two sets of changes caned be "merged" back into the same base document.
+If there aren't conflicts (i.e updates to the same line), the two sets of changes can be "merged" back into the same base document.

 <img src="img/merged_example.png" width="400" align="center">